 During the same month that Morhaim submitted the disclosure forms, he began working with Doctor’s Orders, a company that was actively seeking marijuana grower and processor licenses in Maryland.
 Morhaim did not mention Doctor’s Orders on his disclosure forms.

-The Joint Committee on Legislative Ethics started an investigation after The Washington Post outed Morhaim’s involvement with Doctor’s Orders last year.
-In March of this year, the Maryland House of Delegates voted 138 to 0 to formally reprimand Morhaim for violating Maryland’s ethics rules by helping create the state’s marijuana regulations and consulting for a company that was seeking marijuana licenses at the same time.
+The Joint Committee on Legislative Ethics started an investigation after The Washington Post outed Morhaim’s involvement with Doctor’s Orders in 2016.
+In March of 2017, the Maryland House of Delegates voted 138 to 0 to formally reprimand Morhaim for violating Maryland’s ethics rules by helping create the state’s marijuana regulations and consulting for a company that was seeking marijuana licenses at the same time.

 While the 17-page ethics report obtained by The Baltimore Sun stated there was not sufficient evidence that Morhaim intentionally used his position as a state delegate to obtain benefits from Doctor’s Orders, it did state that he had “poor judgment” which “eroded the confidence and trust of the public … bringing disrepute and dishonor to the General Assembly.”
 Specifically, Maryland lawmakers are not allowed to use their positions in office and the influence that comes with their positions for personal gain.
 The ethics report said Morhaim, “Leveraged that influence to advocate for a policy that he should have known could have resulted in gain to himself or his employer.”